 Don’t accuse, belittle or disrespect your partner.
 Stick to the topic.
 This is not a time to talk about the kids or air grievances about your in-laws.
 This is about the two of you building richer lives.

 Stop at or before the two-hour mark.
 That’s more than enough time to cover what you need to.
 It’s best to leave wanting more and to feel connected and joyous.
 Not everything has to be covered in one evening.
 Positive money habits happen when you feel inspired and good.

 Check in with each other about work, tasks, and responsibilities.
-People outgrow or feel overwhelmed by roles they may have been good at initially (for example, balancing the checkbook) than they are now.
-Nothing is forever, and it is critical to find out and share what works and what does not and how you each may help shift things.
+People outgrow or feel overwhelmed by roles that they may have chosen in the past.
+Nothing is forever, and it is critical to find out and share what works and what doesn't, and how you each may help shift things.
 It may take time, but put it on the table.

-if it's too difficult to cross specific topics off your list, discuss seeing an intermediary, either a therapist, financial therapist, someone who can help you communicate.
+If it's too difficult to cross specific topics off your list, discuss seeing an intermediary, either a therapist, financial therapist, or someone who can help you communicate.